Tasssadar/libenjoy/README.md

 Oh, yeah, and on Windows, you have to link with winmm.lib!

 ####Highlights
 * Small.
-All files combined (both Linux and Windows) have under one thousand lines.
+All files combined (both Linux and Windows) have about 1000 lines.
 * Almost no additional dependencies.
   * On Linux, it is nothing other than GCC and kernel 2.2+
   * winmm.lib on Windows - nothing special